 A practical checklist for iron gummy development

-If you’re building or troubleshooting an iron gummy, these questions cut to the issues that typically decide success or failure:
+If you're building or troubleshooting an iron gummy, these questions get to the heart of what decides success or failure:

 - When is iron added relative to acids and flavors, and at what temperature?